What is a Veterinary Technician?

 Technicians also serve as instructors at veterinary schools and teach continuing education for veterinary technicians and doctors.

-They will also provide clinical instruction during clinical and laboratory class time to students.
-Finally, veterinary technicians may serve as program directors at university or private occupational school veterinary technology programs.
-These are very interesting positions in that they involve the development of veterinary technology curriculum and teaching as well as administrative duties.
+They will also provide clinical instruction to students during clinical and laboratory class time.
+Finally, veterinary technicians may be program directors at university or private occupational school veterinary technology programs.
+These exciting positions involve the development of veterinary technology curriculum and teaching as well as administrative duties.

 In addition, many biomedical research facilities that develop medical technology involve aquatics—a wonderful place to visit and see this sort of work is the Marine Biological Laboratory at Woods Hole, Massachusetts.
 Aquatics also involves aquaculture—where fish are grown as laboratory animals for food, provided for consumption in the United States, and exported to other countries (particularly countries suffering famine).

-Veterinary technicians work for locally owned private veterinary clinics and hospitals and large corporate-owned veterinary clinic chains.
+Veterinary technicians work for locally-owned private veterinary clinics, hospitals, and large corporate-owned veterinary clinic chains.
 In addition, several types of clinics provide veterinary care to dogs and cats and large animals such as horses.
 They range from local clinics—and horse doctors that make house calls—to large referral and specialty facilities that house veterinary specialties in cardiology, dermatology, orthopedics (bone surgery), ophthalmology, dermatology (skin disease), oncology (cancer), and internal veterinary medicine.

-In addition, veterinary emergency clinics are very busy places often in high need of veterinary technicians.
+In addition, veterinary emergency clinics are very busy places, often in high need of veterinary technicians.
 Emergency clinics see many sorts of emergencies, such as dogs and cats hit by cars, poisonings (from chocolate, antifreeze, or over-the-counter medications), diabetes, and other metabolic emergencies.
-These clinics may also be associated with a specialty or referral facility, in which case patients may be recovering from surgeries or other procedures and require overnight critical care.
+These clinics may also be associated with a specialty or referral facility, where patients may recover from surgeries or other procedures and require overnight critical care.

-These clinics often have long hours, maybe overnight, and on holidays, but they also usually pay a bit more.
-They also present veterinary technicians with much more challenging nursing duties and enhanced learning opportunities.
+These clinics often have extended hours, overnight and on holidays, but they also pay more.
+They also present veterinary technicians with more challenging nursing duties and enhanced learning opportunities.

-In conclusion, veterinary technicians provide a wide range of services that include general nursing duties and additional nursing duties involving radiology (x-rays), surgery and anesthesia, laboratory skills, and dentistry.
+In conclusion, veterinary technicians provide a wide range of services, including general nursing duties and additional nursing duties involving radiology (x-rays), surgery and anesthesia, laboratory skills, and dentistry.
 With their veterinary technician education, veterinary technicians can spend an entire career at a single clinic or evolve their careers through specialization of veterinary practice in surgery, internal medicine, exotic animal or large animal medicine, radiology, or even zoo animal medicine.

-Of course, in becoming a veterinary technician, you must stamp your entry ticket by getting your credentials from an AVMA accredited veterinary technology program such as the Colorado Academy of Veterinary Technology.
+Of course, to become a veterinary technician, you must stamp your entry ticket by getting your credentials from an AVMA-accredited veterinary technology program such as the Colorado Academy of Veterinary Technology.
 Once that is accomplished, you will be granted a degree (an associate degree of Applied Science in Veterinary Technology), which will then allow you to take the national boards exam (Veterinary Technician National Exam—VTNE), which then allows you to apply to whichever state you live in for your credentials as either a CVT, LVT, or RVT (Certified, Licensed, or Registered veterinary technician).

 Start your veterinary technician dreams with us today!